 Landscape photographers also prefer 3:2, but many create panoramic images using a 2:1 aspect ratio.

-If you’re not restricted by print size or social media dimensions, the best aspect ratio to use is determined by subject and personal choice.
+If you’re not restricted by print size or social media dimensions, the best aspect ratio to use is determined by subject, composition and personal choice.

-Choose the aspect ratio that suits the image.
+The best aspect ratio for photography is the one that suits the image.

 Leave a comment

 If you have any questions about aspect ratio in photography, let us know in the comments.